kerixyz/kerixyz/README.md

-Hello!
-I'm Keri
+hello! i'm keri

-I'm a research and data scientist working at a nonprofit for social good :)
+- research and data scientist working at techimpact, a nonprofit for social good
+- research affiliate at the intersectional tech lab at umich

-I studied feedback and online communities for my PhD
+- studied feedback exchange in live stream communities for my phd at uw

 <!--
 **kerixyz/kerixyz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.